Pindar777/RDataAnalytics/README.md

 # RDataAnalytics

 Data analysis is the process of inspecting, cleansing, transforming, modeling and visualizing data.
-This repositiry is written in GNU R - mainly using the tidyverse and its gist.
+This repository is written in GNU R - mainly using the tidyverse and its gist.
 Several minimal working examples pursue the goal of showing **efficient** and **repoducible** techniques to

 - discover useful information,